xKarimEid/chessTalk/README.md

 This repo is my own implementation of byte pair encoding thanks to Andrej Karpathy work

 Todo list
+    1) Add FastApi implementation
+    2) Package to docker
-    1) Implement handling of special tokens /put special tokens in the input data
+    3) Implement handling of special tokens /put special tokens in the input data
-    2) Add more tests
+    4) Add more tests
-    3) Add FastApi implementation and package it into docker

 Docker file does the following: